Menu Close

 What Are Relapse Prevention Group Activities?

-Relapse prevention group activities are structured therapeutic exercises and social experiences designed to help individuals maintain sobriety and avoid returning to substance use.
-These activities provide essential peer support, teach coping skills, and create accountability within a recovery community.
+Relapse prevention group activities are structured therapeutic exercises and social experiences designed to help people maintain sobriety and avoid returning to substance use.
+They provide peer support, teach coping strategies, and create accountability within a recovery community.

 Common relapse prevention group activities include: